scality/Zenko/docs/docsource/operation/Metadata_Search/index.rst

 metadata searches on objects stored through |product|.

 |product| metadata searches can be performed from the command line or from
-the Orbit graphical user interface.
+the |product| user interface.
 Both searches use a common SQL-like syntax to drive a MongoDB search.